IMPORTANT UPDATE: BIE Priorities

 Over this time, this significant workload has mainly been carried out on a volunteer basis.
 We have fundraised to help with expenses and some limited payments for specific projects.
 We estimated it would cost a minimum of 100,000€ to support this organisation through 2020, of which we have raised 65,000€ (thank you to everyone who has supported us so far).
 With two-thirds of the required funding, we have been unable to compensate people for the vast majority of the work they have done and have been running on empty since the end of August, with nothing in the bank for 2021.

 Added to this, changes are afoot within the team.
-Our Deputy Chair, Jeremy Morgan, is stepping down at the end of 2020 along with Debbie Williams and Michael Harris.
+Debbie Williams and Michael Harris are stepping down at the end of 2020 [Our vice-chair Jeremy Morgan has been persuaded to stay a little longer than previously planned!].
 Our Co-Chair, Jane Golding, has had to reduce her BiE workload drastically in order to concentrate on passing the German lawyers transfer exams in December 2020 and then April 2021 to fully ensure continuing recognition of her qualifications in Germany.
 Given the impact of the Covid-19 pandemic, as well as the huge amount of time they have devoted to British in Europe and the affiliated national groups, Co-Chair Fiona Godfrey, Kathryn Dobson and Kalba Meadows now need to reclaim some time in order to re-focus on their day jobs, businesses and families.

 We expected that, by now, implementation would be well under way in most Member States and that hundreds of thousands of you would already have secured your status or be well on your way to doing so.
 But, thanks to the delay in the negotiations in combination with the global pandemic, implementation has yet to start in most EU states, including the ones in which we will have to reapply for our status and right to remain.